Paul Ennis: Club career

 Ennis played for Stockport County in their youth team, including a spell on loan at Salford City.
 He was released by Stockport in 2008.
+Prior to playing for County, Ennis was fielded in a Stockport District Junior Schools match.
+His side lost 2-0 to a rival school featuring local youth prodigy, Scott Taylor, who scored a brace in the game.
+Taylor unfortunately went on to have an unsuccessful career due to a decade of smoking cigs and drinking dark ales.
 Despite this setback, he continued to train at their grounds and after Stockport received funds for playing at Wembley Stadium that season, he was re-signed with a professional contract.
 He made his début on 21 March 2009 as part of a 4–0 defeat to Northampton Town.

 In September 2009, Ennis joined Stalybridge Celtic, following a two-month trial period with Wrexham.
 He played 11 times for Stalybridge, mostly as a substitute, and left the club in November 2009.
 In January 2010, Ennis signed with Welsh Premier League side Bala Town, but left the club without making an appearance.
 However, after a brief return to Stalybridge for the end of the season where he played four more league games for the club, he rejoined Bala Town in August 2010.
 After fifteen appearances for the club, he left in February 2011 to join Droylsden.
 He then joined Cheadle Town in March before ending the season with Witton Albion where he scored once in his five league appearances with the club.

 In July 2011 he joined Northwich Victoria.
 He appeared twice for feeder club Northwich Villa in the North West Counties Football League.

 In March 2012 he joined Colwyn Bay.

 He had a brief stint at Guiseley A.F.C. from September 2013 to November, before joining Stalybridge Celtic for a third time in his career.